PgREST

 Support for editing tables for tenant admins was added in version 1.1.0.

-commands with postgres and also updates the Django
+This PUT endpoint effectively uses ALTER TABLE commands with postgres and also updates the Django

 database backend to match these changes.
 Due to the complexity in this workflow, admins are only allowed